 Delight your senses with a trip to Tulsa.
 As Oklahoma’s second-largest city, Tulsa boasts tons of big city attractions while retaining a friendly small town charm.
-From significant historic sites in the north to river trails in the south and a crossing of Route 66 right in the middle, Tulsa has something for every interest.
+From significant historic sites in the north to river trails in the south and Route 66 right in the middle, Tulsa has something for every interest.
 Browse world-class museums like the Philbrook Museum of Art and the Gilcrease Museum (currently closed for construction), catch a concert at the state-of-the-art BOK Center or cheer on the city’s hockey and baseball teams, the Tulsa Oilers and the Tulsa Drillers.

 Downtown Tulsa offers several vibrant districts, each with a distinct feel and one-of-a-kind offerings.
-The Tulsa Arts District is home to the Tulsa Symphony Orchestra, Tulsa Theater and various performances at the Guthrie Green’s outdoor amphitheater.
-Centennial Park anchors the Pearl District where you can sip on craft beer and enjoy a meal from some of the city’s oldest restaurants like El Rancho Grande and Ike’s Chili House.
+The Tulsa Arts District is home to the Tulsa Symphony Orchestra, Theatre Tulsa and various performances at the Guthrie Green’s outdoor amphitheater.
+Centennial Park anchors the Pearl District where you can sip on craft beer and enjoy a meal from some of the city’s oldest restaurants like El Rancho Grande and Ike’s Chili.
 The Brookside District is home to a seasonal farmers’ market, while visitors can take a poignant tour through the Greenwood Cultural Center in the Greenwood Historical District.
 Plan a trip to discover even more gems within the Deco, Cherry Street, Kendall Whittier, East Village and Blue Dome Entertainment Districts.

 Route 66 winds through the heart of T-Town, and the city has a deep love for this historical alignment.
-Visitors along the Mother Road can spot the circa-1928 Circle Cinema, Cain’s Ballroom - the “home of Bob Wills,” and Route 66 Village that marks the site of the first oil strike in Tulsa with a 194-foot-tall oil derrick.
+Visitors along the Mother Road can spot the circa-1928 Circle Cinema, Cain’s Ballroom - the “home of Bob Wills,” and Route 66 Historic Village that marks the site of the first oil strike in Tulsa with a 194-foot-tall oil derrick.
 Another must-see is the Boston Avenue United Methodist Church, which wows visitors with its distinctive art deco architecture that the city is known for.

 Family-friendly attractions abound in Tulsa where you’re just a short drive from the incredible Tulsa Zoo, the Tulsa Air & Space Museum and the Gathering Place, a 70-acre space that boasts a 5-acre playground, skate park, nature trails, boathouse and more right along the Arkansas River.